 As symptoms progress, you may notice:

-- Limb weakness, starting in the hind legs and progressing to the front legs, appearing wobbly and uncoordinated, falling over, unable to jump, eventually, the cat will be unable to stand at all.
+- Limb weakness, starting in the hind legs and progressing to the front legs, which cause incoordination and eventually, the cat will be unable to stand at all.

 - Fecal and/or urinary incontinence

-Try to keep yourself and your cat as calm as possible.
-Remove food and water as poisoning can prevent the cat from swallowing properly, which can lead to choking.
-Take him to the veterinarian immediately, call ahead to let them know you are on your way.
-The longer you delay taking your cat to a vet, the worse the symptoms will become.
+Remove food and water as poisoning can prevent the cat from swallowing, which can lead to choking and go straight to the veterinarian.
+Call ahead if possible to let them know you are on your way.

 - Affected cats will be treated as an inpatient, during which time the cat will receive tick antiserum (TAS) to treat I. holocyclus.
-The serum, which is the clear part of the blood containing antibodies, is obtained from dogs who have been made hyperimmune via repeated exposure to paralysis ticks.
-Sedation may be given prior to commencing treatment as stress can aggravate symptoms.
+Serum, which is the clear part of the blood which contains antibodies and is obtained from dogs who have been made hyperimmune via repeated exposure to paralysis ticks.
+Sedation may be necessary before treatment as stress can aggravate symptoms.

 - Cats affected by D. andersoni or D. variabilis usually improve within 24-72 hours once the tick has been removed.

 - Artificial tears in the case of eyelid paresis to prevent the cornea drying out.

-- Regular monitoring of your cat’s temperature to avoid hypothermia or hyperthermia and necessary steps if they do develop.
+- Regular monitoring of the cat’s temperature to avoid hypothermia or hyperthermia and take action if they do develop.

-- Oxygen therapy will be necessary if your cat is having difficulty breathing.
+- Oxygen therapy for cats who are having difficulty breathing.

 - Frequent tick checks to make sure there are none remaining.